rqlite/rqlite/README.md

 * [OpenMarket](https://github.com/openmarket/openmarket) - A free, decentralized bitcoin-based marketplace.

 ## Pronunciation?
 How do I pronounce rqlite?
-For what it's worth I pronounce it "ree-qwell-lite".
+For what it's worth I try to pronounce it "ree-qwell-lite".
+But it seems most people, including me, often pronouce it "R Q lite".